Star Trek: Section 31: Development

 Production was initially expected to begin in late 2023, reportedly in October, before it was delayed by the 2023 Hollywood labor disputes.
 In May 2023, Latif said he had not heard if he would be involved in the film but expressed interest in reprising his role.
 In mid-October, after the 2023 Writers Guild of America strike ended, Kurtzman said work on the film was underway again.
 He announced the start of filming in January 2024, when additional cast members were revealed: Omari Hardwick, Kacey Rohl, Sam Richardson, Sven Ruygrok, Robert Kazinsky, Humberly González, and James Hiroyuki Liao.
 Rohl plays a young version of Rachel Garrett, who was portrayed by Tricia O'Neil in the Star Trek: The Next Generation episode "Yesterday's Enterprise" where she is the captain of the USS Enterprise-C. Sweeny said viewers would not need to recognize Garrett to enjoy the film as he wanted a "low barrier of entry" for new fans.
+Osunsanmi told Rohl he wanted her own interpretation of the character rather than an impression of O'Neil's original performance.
 Osunsanmi said the film's supporting characters had changed from when the project was planned to be a television series, and those rewrites were why Latif was no longer reprising his role.
 Latif's involvement in the series would have been related to the Temporal Wars from Star Trek: Enterprise.
 Joe Pingue, Miku Martineau, and Augusto Bitter were also cast in the film.